Draw

 Standard

-Sixty seconds plus a thirty-second rebuttal each side.
+Sixty seconds, then a thirty-second rebuttal each side.

 Score sheet

-Judged by the SuperDebate rubric.
-Four criteria, five points each.
+Standard format, judged on the SuperDebate rubric — four criteria, five points each.

 It runs in any browser.